jspro1/Hello-Vietnam/README.md

 ## Quick Start
 1. Clone the repo and run it locally using PHP's built-in server.
-2. Alternatively, you can import the repo into Replit and run it there using a PHP Web Server instance
+2. Alternatively, import the repo into Replit and run it there using a PHP Web Server instance

 ## Hello Vietnam - Demo